NREL/EnergyPlus/design/FY2021/Improving PMV Calculations.md

 ## Example Files and Transition Changes ##

-The existing DOE reference small office model will be modified to report the adjusted thermal comfort calculations.
+The existing 1ZoneUncontrolled model will be modified to report the ASH55 thermal comfort calculations.

-Transition change is required in People object.
+No transition change required.

 ## E-mail and  Conference Call Conclusions ##